jliagouris/UCDS/syllabus.md

   - To be considered complete, code deliverables must be accompanied by sufficient documentation.
 - **Final exam (45%)**:
   - Take-home exam over a 24-hour period with open-ended questions.

+Students will have the option to do either the 4th assignment or a final project.
+You will have to propose your own idea for the final project and get the instructor's approval. **Project prosals must be submitted by October 15th**.
+In case you choose to do a final project, your final grade will be determined as follows:
+- **3 in-class quizzes (15%)**:
+  - Each 15-min quiz contributes 5% to the final grade.
+- **4 hands-on assignments (30%)**:
+  - Assignment #1 contributes 10%.
+  - Assignment #2 contributes 10%.
+  - Assignment #3 contributes 10%.
+  - To be considered complete, code deliverables must be accompanied by sufficient documentation.
+- **Final exam (35%)**:
+  - Take-home exam over a 24-hour period with open-ended questions.
+- **Final project (20%)**:
+  - To be considered complete, the project code deliverables must be accompanied by a detailed report.

 ## Assignment Submission
 Assignments and final exam solutions will be submitted via Gradescope.
 Students who submit assignments late will only be eligible for up to **50% of the original score**.